Starfall Education Foundation

 The inspiration for Starfall originated in Stephen’s childhood.
 At age 9, Stephen was still struggling to read.
 What came easily for his peers required many more hours of his work.
 Although he possessed mathematics skills, as a reader, he was consistently toward the bottom of his class.
 He did not learn to read until 5th grade.
 After attending the High School of Music and Art he pursued his interest in mathematics and science at MIT and Princeton University, earning a PhD in Physics.
 After a two-year fellowship in solar physics, he traveled around the country with his wife, Susan Polis Schutz, selling handmade posters out of their pickup truck.
 This enterprise evolved into Blue Mountain Arts publishing company and eventually into the well known e-card website bluemountain.com.
 Stephen’s vision to help today’s children learn to read through audiovisual interactivity and positive reinforcement led to the creation of Starfall.

 Roger transitioned from an early interest in music and theater to a career in graphic arts.
-He was Creative and Public Relations Director at Blue Mountain Arts for 5 years prior to earning a B.A. in Physics from the University of Colorado in 1987.
-While a student he worked as a biopsychology research assistant at the Laboratory for Atmospheric and Space Physics.
-Roger worked for 15 years as a system-software engineer with Lockheed Space Systems and has served as CTO for Starfall since 2001.
-He attended Colorado Outward Bound, the National Outdoor Leadership School, and served as a Colorado State Representative.
+He was Creative and Public Relations Director at Blue Mountain Arts for 5 years.
+He later earned a B.A. in Physics from the University of Colorado in 1987.
+While a student he worked as a research assistant in biopsychology and at the Laboratory for Atmospheric and Space Physics.
+Roger worked for 12 years as a system-software engineer with Lockheed Space Systems.
+In 2001 Roger created the computer and network systems for Starfall and served as its CTO until 2016 when he became Starfall's president.
+He is a former Colorado State Representative.
+Having attended Colorado Outward Bound and the National Outdoor Leadership School in his early years, he is an enthusiastic hiker and skier.